netgen/ezplatform-site-api/docs/reference/configuration.rst

 chosen according to the current siteaccess configured prioritized languages.
 The matching logic will respect the order/priority of the configured prioritized languages for both current and potentially matching siteaccess, resulting in the selection of a siteaccess that can allows highest possible language of the current siteaccess at a highest possible position on the matching siteaccess.
+The important think to note here is that configured prioritized languages take precedence over the available languages of the Location, which means that in some cases, the resulting siteaccess will be the best one in regard to the prioritized languages, but not the best one in regard to the Location's available languages.

 It's possible that matching a siteaccess by the current siteaccess prioritized languages will produce no result.
 In that case all siteaccesses matching the context will be checked, according to